Kafka_SASL_SCRAM Authentication based

 Kafka Topic Management

-Kafka clients can create and manage topics and partitions using the kafka-topics.sh program.
-As with other clients, setting files and environment variable registration must be done in advance.
+Kafka client can create and manage topics and partitions using the kafka-topics.sh program.
+As with other clients, configuration files and environment variable registration must be performed beforehand.

 Created topic sdstopic.